statycc/loop-fission/artifact-readme.txt

    python3 plot.py -d speedup -f md --digits 2  --show
    ```

-The results are expected to differ slightly due to containerization, and
+The results are expected to differ slightly due to containerization and
-may also differ between various OS hosts, but the general claims of
+machine details, but the general claims of paper, as they are stated
-paper, as they are stated earlier, should still hold.
+earlier, should still hold.

 The plotting options are highly customizable.
 To generate additional
 plots, review available plotting arguments: `python3 plot.py --help`.